edgedb/edgedb/docs/stdlib/array.rst

     Omitting the lower bound an array will default the result to zero.
     Doing so to the upper bound will also default to the current size of the array.

-    The upper bound of an array is non-inclusive.
+The upper bound of an array is non-inclusive:

-    Below is an example of selecting indices of an array between slices and given ranges:

     .. code-block:: edgeql-repl